gollum18/metacritic-sentiment-analysis/custom-pipeline/README.md

 # custom-pipeline
-This directory houses the custome pipeline I designed for NLP sentiment analysis of the Metacritic game reviews dataset.
+This directory houses the custom pipeline I designed for NLP sentiment analysis of the Metacritic game reviews dataset.

 It contains the following NLP jobs:
 1. ReviewCleaner